CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells/Generic/MagicArmament.md

 **Magic Skills required:** Any Magic Skill

 From the Magic Skill used to cast this spell, create armaments for use in combat.
-As part of the same spell, an armament can be created in each hand to benifit from the Dual Wielded Modifier.
+As part of the same spell, an armament can be created in each hand to benefit from the Dual Wielded Modifier.
 The Magic Combat Roll consists of the Magic Skill roll use to cast this spell plus the Dice Modifiers from the Magic Armament/s chosen from the tables below.

 Damage Types are determined by the Magic Skill used.